-Check the ImageNow Technical Specifications for your release of ImageNow for the required database version.
+Check the Perceptive Content Technical Specifications for the required database version.
 For product technical specifications and system requirements, refer to the Technical Specifications document available in the Customer Portal on the Perceptive Software website.
 Refer to these specifications before updating your database version as well.